 The failure to comply with any of these regulations, or new interpretations of existing laws and regulations, or the imposition of any additional laws and regulations, could materially adversely affect our business.
-There can be no assurance that current government regulations will not adversely affect our business.
+There can be no assurace that current government regulations will not adversely affect our business.
 The costs to us associated with complying with the various applicable statutes and regulations, as they now exist and as they may be modified, could be material.
 Allegations by a governmental body that we have not complied with these laws could have a material adverse effect on our businesses.
-While we believe that we are substantially compliant with applicable fraud and abuse and other laws and regulations, and believe we have adequate compliance programs and controls in place to ensure substantial compliance, if it is determined that we have not complied with these laws, we are potentially subject to penalties including warning letters, civil and criminal penalties, mandatory recall of product, seizure of product and injunction, consent decrees, and suspension or limitation of product sale and distribution.
-If we enter into settlement agreements to resolve allegations of non-compliance, we could be required to make settlement payments or be subject to civil and criminal penalties, including fines and the loss of licenses.
-Non-compliance with government requirements could adversely affect our ability to participate in federal and state government health care programs and damage our reputation.
+While we believe that we are substantially compliant with applicable fraud and abuse and other laws and regulations, and believe we have a dequate compliance programs and controls in place to ensure substantial compliance, if it is determined that we have not complied with these laws, we are potentially subject to penalties including warning letters, civil and criminal penalties, mandatory recall of product, seizure of product and injunction, consent decrees, and suspension or limitation of product sale and distribution.
+If we enter into settlement agreements to resolve allegations of non-compliance, we could be required to make settlement payments or be subject to civil and reminal penalties, including fines and the loss of licenses.
+Non-compliance with government requirements could adversely affect our ability to participate in federal and state government health care programs and could be required in the adverse of programs and could be required in the settlement payments or be subject to civil and ange our reputation.